dfxyz/MySYS64/README.md

 4. Done!

-If any core package like 'filesystem' or 'pacman' is upgraded, 'setup.sh' is required to execute again.
+If any core package like 'filesystem' or 'pacman' is upgraded, or 'MySYS64' is moved to other place, 'setup.sh' should be execute again.

 Optional:
 * Execute 'context_menu_items.cmd' as administartors to add or remove